 Now, let's get back on track: Phenobarbital for dogs.

-Phenobarbital for dogs is one of the most commonly prescribed medications to control the severity and frequency of seizures and epilepsy.
-The drug is also known as commonly known as Luminal or Barbita.
-Phenobarbital can either be used alone or in conjunction with other drugs to better treat epilepsy in dogs and is used in either capsule, tablet, oral liquid, or injectable form.
+Phenobarbital for dogs is one of the most commonly prescribed medications to control the frequency and severity of seizures and epilepsy.
+It is a widely utilized first choice anti-seizure medication as it is effective, easily dosed and reasonably priced.
+The drug is more widely known by its generic name, but also available in several brand names such as Luminal or Barbita.
+Phenobarbital can either be used alone or in conjunction with other drugs to better treat epilepsy in dogs.
+It is available in several different size capsules, tablets, oral liquid, or injectable (for emergencies) forms.

 Understanding How Phenobarbital for Dogs Works